mcarvin8/xml2json-disassembler/README.md

 Reference [logging](https://github.com/mcarvin8/xml-disassembler#logging) section from `xml-disassembler`.

-The `setLogLevel` function can be used as such:
+Import the `setLogLevel` function from `xml2json-disassembler` to change the logging state.

 ```typescript
 import {